finos/FDC3/docs/agent-bridging/spec.md

 ### Identifying Individual Messages

-There are a variety of message types need to be sent between bridged Desktop Agents, several of which will need to be replied to specifically (e.g. a `fdc3.raiseIntent` call should receive an `IntentResolution` when an app has been chosen, and may subsequently receive an `IntentResult` after the intent handler has run).
+There are a variety of message types that need to be sent between bridged Desktop Agents, several of which will need to be replied to specifically (e.g. a `fdc3.raiseIntent` call should receive an `IntentResolution` when an app has been chosen, and may subsequently receive an `IntentResult` after the intent handler has run).
 Hence, messages also need a unique identity, which should be generated at the Desktop Agent that is the source of that message, in the form of a Universally Unique Identifier (UUID).
 Response messages will include the identity of the request message they are related to, allowing multiple message exchanges to be 'in-flight' at the same time.

 Hence, whenever a request message is generated by a Desktop Agent it should contain a unique `meta.requestUuid` value.
 Response messages should quote that same value in the `meta.requestUuid` field and generate a further unique identity for their response, which is included in the `meta.responseUuid` field.
 Where a response is collated by the Desktop Agent Bridge, the Bridge should generate its own `meta.responseUuid` for the collated response message.